grafana/k6catalog/README.md

 ## JSON file catalog

-The `NewCatalogFromJSON` function creates a catalog from a JSON file that has the following scheme:
+The `NewCatalogFromJSON` function creates a catalog from a JSON file that has the following [schema](./schema.json):

 ```
 {